-The theme for World TB Day 2016 is “Unite to End TB”.
+The theme for World TB Day 2017 is “Unite to End TB”.
 World TB Day is an opportunity for people everywhere to join this fight by helping to educate others about TB.

 Australia has achieved and maintained good TB control since the mid-1980s, and has one of the lowest TB incidence rates in the world.
 Each year, approximately 1,300 new cases of TB are diagnosed in Australia with the majority (approximately 90%) of new TB cases diagnosed in people born overseas.
 The number of multi drug-resistant TB (MDR-TB) cases diagnosed in Australia is low by international standards, with approximately 1-2% of cases being classified as MDR-TB.

 Australia’s pre-migration health screening requirements for TB have been very effective in protecting the Australian community against this public health risk.
 Australia continuously improves its pre-migration screening practices and has recently expanded TB screening to include young children.
 Australia has also commenced initiatives to raise awareness of TB overseas, including providing information about TB risks and treatment to overseas students applying for a visa to study in Australia.
 Furthermore, the Department of Immigration and Border Protection is working with an extensive network of doctors offshore and is subsequently enhancing the capacity of many countries in the world to detect and treat TB.